 Types of Admission

-Admission decisions are made on a first-applied, first-admitted basis for qualified applicants, using the date by which the application was received.
-Students who apply while still in Grade 12 will be given conditional admission.
+Admission decisions are made on a first-applied basis using the date by which the application was received.

-Note: If you lack high school English, Math or Science requirements, you may begin your first-year university studies while taking University Preparation courses to complete these requirements.
+Note: If you lack high school English, math or science requirements, you may begin your first-year university studies while taking University Preparation courses to meet these requirements.

-Competitive programs where there are a limited number of seats have a pre-determined application deadline, after which all applications are reviewed.
-Applications will be assessed using criteria that may include admission average standing, an admissions interview, questionnaires, pre-testing, and letters of reference.
-Following the assessment, offers of admission will be made to selected students.
+Competitive programs have a limited number of seats and a set application deadline.
+Applications may continue to be accepted after the application deadline if space permits.
+Applications will be assessed using criteria that may include an admissions average, interviews, questionnaires, and letters of reference.

 The basic requirement to apply to TRU is the completion of grade 12 (or equivalent) or mature student status, with grade 12 English 73% (B).
 Students should be aware there are specific course prerequisites.
 It is strongly recommended that students become familiar with these prerequisites, available in the TRU Calendar before applying for admission.